 As divorce attorneys in Charleston, South Carolina, oftentimes our clients ask us whether they can start dating while they are separated from their spouse.
 Before you start setting up your profile on eHarmony or swiping through Bumble or Tinder looking for a match, it is important to know how dating during separation may impact your divorce in South Carolina.
-We’ve written this article to help you understand the legal and the practical consequences you may face if you start dating before your divorce.
+We’ve written this article to help you understand the legal and practical consequences you may face if you start dating before your divorce.

 What is Legal Separation in South Carolina?

-Legal separation is a family court order that spells out the rights and the duties of a couple while they are still married but living apart.
+Legal separation is a family court order that spells out the rights and duties of a couple while they are still married but living apart.
 These rights and duties may include financial obligations, child support, custody, and other marital issues.

 Unlike some other states, South Carolina’s family courts do not recognize “legal separation.”
 In South Carolina, a couple is either married or they are not regardless of whether the couple is physically living together.

 Is a “Temporary Order” Considered a Legal Separation in South Carolina?

 No. In many cases, a couple may not see eye-to-eye on these decisions especially when they first separate.
 For these reasons, either spouse may seek “temporary relief” from South Carolina’s family courts while the divorce lawsuit is ongoing.
 If a spouse seeks temporary relief, the family court conducts a hearing that is referred to as a “temporary hearing” after which the court issues a “temporary order.”
 At a temporary hearing, the family court is not trying to decide who is right or wrong or who wins or loses.
 Instead, the family court’s primary goal is to maintain the status quo between the parties during the divorce case concerning financial issues, issues regarding children, and other issues surrounding the couple’s separation.
 For detailed information, please read our article about Temporary Relief in South Carolina.